seanmp3/seanmp3/README.md

 Hi there 👋
 -----------

-My name is Sean Mahan; I'm a Full Stack Engineer excited to take the leap into the tech industry.
+My name is Sean Mahan; I'm a Full Stack Engineer excited to code some good into the world.

 My Technical Skills:
 --------------------